adobe/helix-home/showandtell/1-pumpkin-spice-show-and-tell.md

 (See the [Archive](./README.md) for past Show & Tells – there aren't any, this will be the first one)

-Project Helix Show & Tells are on ongoing series of web meetings where Helix Pages users share the sites they have built with Helix, share feedback and inspiration with other users, and get tips & tricks from Project Helix developers.
+Project Helix Show & Tells are a quarterly series of web meetings where Helix users present the sites they have built with Helix, share feedback and inspiration with the group, and get tips & tricks from Project Helix developers.

 ### How it Works